Afan Forest Park – Visitor Centre, near Port Talbot

-The following mountain bike trails are diverted due to an unsafe bridge:
+The Raven mountain bike trail is diverted due to tree harvesting.

 Please follow all instructions and diversion signs on site.